abledaccess/UIOFive/README.md

 * A script at `js/navigation.js` that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
 It's enqueued in `functions.php`.
 * 2 sample CSS layouts in `layouts/` for a sidebar on either side of your content.
 * Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
-* Sass capable -- as the option to "_sassify" was provided in the "Advanced Options" when initially generating the original underscores theme.
+* Sass capable, as the option to "_sassify" was provided in the "Advanced Options" when initially generating the original underscores theme.
 And I chose it.
-* Grunt capable -- currently only manages Sass related files.
+* Grunt capable (currently only manages Sass related files).
 * Licensed under GPLv2 or later. :) Use it to make something cool.
 * More to follow.